diharaw/dw-sample-framework/README.md

-# dwSampleFramework
+# dwFramework
-A simple framework for building graphics applications
+A simple framework for building sample graphics applications